A simplified 80/20 concept to eat clean

 - improve the heart function and circulation while reducing the risk of a heart attack or stroke

-- reduces susceptibility of getting certain forms of cancer
+- Reduces susceptibility of getting certain forms of cancer

 - leads to a more active and longer life

-5. Clean Eating Diet Basics
+5. Clean Eating Diet basics

 - Choose natural, whole foods